 - Engage in activities that you enjoy doing

 If your pain is the result of an accident or emotional trauma, your provider can assess you for post-traumatic stress disorder (PTSD).
 Many people with PTSD are not able to deal with their back pain until they deal with the emotional stress that their accidents or traumas caused.

 If you think you may be depressed, or if you are having a hard time controlling your emotions, talk with your provider.
 Get help sooner rather than later.
 Your provider may also suggest medicines to help with your feelings of stress or sadness.

 Schubiner H. Emotional awareness for pain.
-In: Rakel D, ed.
+In: Rakel D, Minichiello VJ, eds.
 Integrative Medicine.
-3rd ed.
-Philadelphia, PA: Elsevier Saunders; 2012:chap 100.
+5th ed.
+Philadelphia, PA: Elsevier; 2023:chap 99.

 Soble JR, Schulze ET, Resch ZJ, Critchfield EA, O'Rourke JJF.
 Psychological assessment and intervention in rehabilitation.
 In: Cifu DX, ed.
 Braddom's Physical Medicine & Rehabilitation.
 6th ed.
 Philadelphia, PA: Elsevier; 2021:chap 4.